 - risk management, compliance and assurance systems; and

 - strategic planning, performance monitoring and evaluation.

-The Executive Board is the Treasury’s primary decisionmaking body.
-The Audit Committee assists the Executive Board by reviewing and considering the department’s operations and integrity of its financial accounts.
+The Executive Board is the Treasury's primary decision-making body.
+The Audit Committee assists the Executive Board by independently reviewing and considering the department's operations, its risk management framework and the integrity of its financial accounts.

 The Treasury's management model sets out the role accountabilities of the five levels of management structure.
 The levels and accountabilities are: